-- 1. The committee will evaluate local, regional, national, and international awards or recognition the candidate may have won for teaching, and determine their importance. - 2.
-The committee will evaluate and comment on the candidate's teaching effectiveness.
-This evaluation and commentary will be based on summary statements of the results of teaching evaluations by both students and peers conducted since the candidate's last formal promotion evaluation, or for at least the three years preceding the current review.
-This information is to be provided by the candidate. - 3.
-The committee will evaluate materials developed by the candidate that include, but are not limited to, the following: - a. course development/revisions - b. peer evaluations for others - c. presentations on teaching (both locally and elsewhere)

-- d. program development/revisionse. textbooksf. web-based teaching materials - i. web bused teaching materials - 4.
+- 3. The committee will evaluate materials developed by the candidate that include, but are not limited to, the following: - a. course development/revisions - b. peer evaluations for others - c. presentations on teaching (both locally and elsewhere) - d. program development/revisions - e. textbooks - f. web-based teaching materials - 4.
 According to the campus P&T guidelines, "Some level of national peer-reviewed dissemination of scholarship is required to document excellence for clinical and tenure track faculty."
 Consequently, tenure-line faculty as well as clinical-line faculty seeking promotion based on excellence in teaching, and tenure-line faculty seeking promotion on a balanced case, are expected to have peer refereed presentations and products in teaching.
-In addition to judging the quality of the candidate's individual contributions, the committee will assess the coherence, quality, development, and potential value of the candidate's overall teaching agenda and also assess the relevance to that general agenda of all individual scholarly products. - The committee will include any other pertinent information concerning the quality of the candidate's teaching.5.
-The committee will note that departments, the school, and the campus have different expectations for showing excellence in teaching for tenure-line, lecturer-line, and clinical-line faculty, as described in the IUPUI Chief Academic Officer's Guidelines for Preparing and Reviewing Promotion and Tenure Dossier (see "Suggested Standards for Evaluating Teaching Performance").

-G. Primary Committee Evaluation of the Candidate's Service.

-- The committee will evaluate and summarize all evidence provided by the candidate concerning service, and will carefully weigh all claims made about the significance of such service.
-The committee's responsibility includes, but is not limited to, an evaluation of service to the following: - a. the candidate's department or program - b.
-SLA-school and campus programs that are not covered under the candidate's service to the department - c. the IUPUI campus (and/or units on campus other than the schoolSLA) - d. the University - e. the community (locally and elsewhere) - f. the candidate's profession - 2.
-The committee will evaluate any service and service leadership (e.g., involvement in a special task force, or leadership of the reorganization of a program) performed by the candidate, at all levels of the University as well as with disciplinary/professional organizations and the community, while respecting confidentiality rules.

-3. According to the campus P&T guidelines, "Some level of national peer-reviewed dissemination of scholarship is required to document excellence for clinical and tenure track faculty."
+In addition to judging the quality of the candidate's individual contributions, the committee will assess the coherence, quality, development, and potential value of the candidate's overall teaching agenda and also assess the relevance to that general agenda of all individual scholarly products. - 5.
+The committee will note that departments, the school, and the campus have different expectations for showing excellence in teaching for tenure-line, lecturer-line, and clinical-line faculty, as described in the IUPUI Chief Academic Officer's Guidelines for Preparing and Reviewing Promotion and Tenure Dossier (see "Suggested Standards for Evaluating Teaching Performance"). - G. Primary Committee Evaluation of the Candidate's Service. - 1.
+The committee will evaluate and summarize all evidence provided by the candidate concerning service, and will carefully weigh all claims made about the significance of such service.
+The committee's responsibility includes, but is not limited to, an evaluation of service to the following: - a. the candidate's department or program - b. school and campus programs that are not covered under the candidate's service to the department - c. the IUPUI campus (and/or units on campus other than the school) - d. the University - e. the community (locally and elsewhere) - f. the candidate's profession - 2.
+The committee will evaluate any service and service leadership (e.g., involvement in a special task force, or leadership of the reorganization of a program) performed by the candidate at all levels of the University as well as with disciplinary/professional organizations and the community, while respecting confidentiality rules. - 3.
+According to the campus P&T guidelines, "Some level of national peer-reviewed dissemination of scholarship is required to document excellence for clinical and tenure track faculty."
 Consequently, tenure-line faculty as well as clinical-line faculty seeking promotion based on excellence in service, and tenure-line faculty seeking promotion on a balanced case, are expected to have peer refereed presentations and products in service.
 In addition to judging the quality of the candidate's individual contributions, the committee will assess the coherence, quality, development, and potential value of the candidate's overall service agenda and also assess the relevance to that general agenda of all individual scholarly products.
-The committee will evaluate the candidate's service in faculty governance and on boards of review.